nurekil/samanthaming.com/articles/tidbits/33-how-to-compare-2-objects.md

 ### ES6 Way for comparing 2 objects

 This is a solution suggested by [@mustafauzun0](https://www.instagram.com/mustafauzun0/).
 Few things to note though, it won’t work with nested objects and the order of the keys are important.
 The idea behind this is similar to the stringify way.
-It coverts the object into a string and compare if the strings are a match.
+It converts the object into a string and compare if the strings are a match.
 Essentially it's comparing the equality of two strings.
 That's why the order matters.

 ```javascript
 const k1 = { fruit: '🥝' };